ZebediahKillgrave/yabuf/app/papers/realtime-hashtag-usage.md

 date : 04-02-2014

+description : In this post I will explain how I made a realtime graph comparing two hashtags usage with Python, javascript and websockets.

+author : volent

 ----------

 I recently started to use the [tweepy](https://github.com/tweepy/tweepy) module for work and used the API a lot.
 Unfortunately I didn't find any opportunity to use the stream part of the API, so after some thinking I went with the idea that following **hashtag usage in realtime** would be awesome !